SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ### Task 1: Create Service Bus queue

 In this task, you will provision a new Service Bus queue that will be used for routing special bus engine-related critical alerts.
-Afterward, you will create a custom endpoint on your IoT Hub service that will be used to route filtered messages to this queue.
+Afterward, you will create an Azure Function triggered by incoming IoT Hub messages and route filtered messages to this queue.

 1. Using a new tab or instance of your browser navigate to the **Azure Management** portal, <http://portal.azure.com>.